hollingsworthd/jBrowserDriver/README.md

 This library can be used with any JRE language (Java, Scala, etc.), but Groovy is not yet supported.
 And with Selenium Server or Selenium Grid, you can use any language that has Selenium bindings (including non-JRE languages).

-Prerequisites on Ubuntu 16.04 or Debian Jessie: `sudo apt-get install openjdk-8-jre openjfx`
+Installing Java:

-Prerequisites on Ubuntu 14.04: `sudo add-apt-repository ppa:webupd8team/java && sudo apt-get install oracle-java8-installer libgtk2.0 libxtst6 libxslt1.1 fonts-freefont-ttf libasound2`
+ * Ubuntu 16.04 or Debian Jessie: `sudo apt-get install openjdk-8-jre openjfx`

-Prerequisites for Mac: Java 8
+ * Ubuntu 14.04: `sudo add-apt-repository ppa:webupd8team/java && sudo apt-get install oracle-java8-installer libgtk2.0 libxtst6 libxslt1.1 fonts-freefont-ttf libasound2`

-Prerequisites for Windows and Linux: Oracle JRE/JDK or OpenJDK 8 that includes JavaFX (which is part of the standard JRE/JDK but not the "Server JRE")
+ * Mac, Windows, Linux: [install Oracle Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (note: choose either the JRE or JDK but not the "Server JRE" since it doesn't include JavaFX)

 ## Usage
 For specific details, refer to the [API documentation](http://machinepublishers.github.io/jBrowserDriver/).